usnistgov/OSCAL/source/roadmap.html.md

 - Security control and system information is represented in proprietary ways
 - Profile mappings to catalogs are often imprecise, not machine-readable
 - A single system may be subject to several regulatory frameworks
+- Systems with many components may require different profiles per component
 - Lack of a common language for software and service providers to express implementation guidance against security controls resulting in an unnecessary duplication of effort to implement and verify the same
 - System owners and authorizing officials manually adjudicate implementation and assessment results resulting in highly skilled professionals devoting a large percentage of human labor to solve this problem
-- Information Systems can't easily share how the controls have been implemented
+- Information Systems can't easily share how security controls have been implemented
 - Assessments and Assessment Results are produced and evaluated using inconsistent, incomplete, and unstructured means resulting in largely manual, non-repeatable methods

 ## What is OSCAL?